-Across our business we are exposed to the effects of political and economic risks from the impact of Brexit to changes in the regulatory and competitive landscape to the impact of the US Trade Policy.
-Turning to Brexit, there remain heightened levels of political and regulatory uncertainty in the UK following the referendum vote to leave the EU in June 2016.
-This uncertainty is expected to continue for the foreseeable future until alternative trade deals have been put in place.
-This situation may adversely impact trading performance across the sector.

-- Regulatory and supply chain risk if alternative trade arrangements are not in place at the end of the post-Brexit transition period. - Global political and economic uncertainty and conflict. - Implementation of healthcare reforms and/or protectionist measures and regulation or legislation in local markets. - The availability of markets and market access rights. - Increases in import and labour costs. - Increases in tariffs and restrictions on global trade.

-- Continued engagement with governments, administrations and regulatory bodies. - The Group has a Brexit committee which meets regularly and addresses all affected areas including Regulation, Supply Chain, HR and Finance. - Ongoing engagement and monitoring/ lobbying on localisation initiatives.

-In managing risk arising from changes to our political economic environment, we have a low to moderate tolerance.

-Our Strategic Imperative to 'Become the best owner' requires us to operate effectively within different global political situations, which change constantly.
-Further, the Strategic Imperative to 'Expand in highgrowth segments' includes an Emerging Market focus.

-Finance (New risk)

-Our financial results depend on our ability to comply with financial reporting and disclosure requirements, comply with tax laws, appropriately manage treasury risks and avoid significant transactional errors and customer defaults.
-Failure to comply with our financial reporting requirements or relevant tax laws can lead to litigation and regulatory activity and ultimately to material loss to the Group.

-Oversight

-Audit Committee

-- Failure to report accurate financial information in compliance with accounting standards and applicable legislation. - Failure to comply with current tax laws or to manage treasury risks effectively. - Failure to operate adequate financial controls over business operations leading to material financial loss to the Group.

-- Comprehensive financial controls framework ensuring compliance with Sarbanes-Oxley legislation including Minimum Acceptable Practices. - Experienced Finance team. - Internal Audit and Audit Committee oversight. - Financial systems implementations and cybersecurity programme.

-In financial reporting and disclosure, tax compliance and managing treasury and transaction processing we have a low to moderate tolerance for this risk.

-Our Strategic Imperative to 'Become the best owner' requires us to comply with financial reporting and tax obligations and manage our financial risks appropriately.
+Political and economic Brexit to changes in the regulatory and Turning to Brexit, there remain heighter following the referendum vote to leave t the effects of political and economic risks competitive landscape to the impact of ned levels of political and regulatory und the EU in June 2016.
+This uncertainty is e tive trade deals have been put in place.
+T across the sector. the US Trade Policy. ertainty in the UK xpected to continue Oversight Board Examples of risks Regulatory and supply chain risk if alternative trade arrangements are not in place at the end of the post-Brexit transition period.
+Global political and economic uncertainty and conflict.
+Implementation of healthcare reforms and/or protectionist measures and regulation or legislation in local markets.
+The availability of markets and market access rights.
+Increases in import and labour costs.
+Increases in tariffs and restrictions on global trade.
+Actions taken by management Continued engagement with governments, administrations and regulatory bodies.
+The Group has a Brexit committee which meets regularly and addresses all affected areas including Regulation, Supply Chain, HR and Finance.
+Ongoing engagement and monitoring/ lobbying on localisation initiatives.
+Risk tolerance In managing risk arising from changes to our political economic environment, we have a low to moderate tolerance.
+Link to strategy Our Strategic Imperative to 'Become the best owner' requires us to operate effectively within different global political situations, which change constantly.
+Further, the Strategic Imperative to 'Expand in high- growth segments' includes an Emerging Market focus.
+Finance (New risk) requirements, comply with tax laws, app transactional errors and customer defa ity to comply with financial reporting ar ropriately manage treasury risks and avoi aults.
+Failure to comply with our financia lead to litigation and regulatory activity d significant l reporting Oversight Audit Committee Examples of risks Failure to report accurate financial information in compliance with accounting standards and applicable legislation.
+Failure to comply with current tax laws or to manage treasury risks effectively.
+Failure to operate adequate financial controls over business operations leading to material financial loss to the Group.
+Actions taken by management Comprehensive financial controls framework ensuring compliance with Sarbanes-Oxley legislation including Minimum Acceptable Practices.
+Experienced Finance team.
+Internal Audit and Audit Committee oversight.
+Financial systems implementations and avbarcacy integramme.
+Risk tolerance In financial reporting and disclosure, tax compliance and managing treasury and transaction processing we have a low to moderate tolerance for this risk.
+Link to strategy Our Strategic Imperative to 'Become the best owner' requires us to comply with financial reporting and tax obligations and manage our financial risks appropriately.

+and cybersecurity programme.

-^{} Aspects of which were previously incorporated in Legal and Compliance, Commercial Execution and Political and Economic risks.
+Aspects of which were previously incorporated in Legal and Compliance, Commercial Execution and Political and Economic risks.